 #4 Many top hotels negotiate deals with high-end consortiums

 Associations like Signature Travel Network and Virtuoso can save travelers money when arranged by travel agents.
-For example, our agency, part of Signature, has free breakfast for clients at the Ritz Carlton Half Moon Bay, along with late checkout and a $100 spa credit.
-There is a similar deal at the Sonoma Mission Inn, along with an upgrade if available.
+For example, our agency, part of Signature, has free breakfast for clients at the Ritz Carlton Half Moon Bay, late checkout, and a $100 spa credit.
+There is a similar deal at the Sonoma Mission Inn and an upgrade if available.

-What drives agents craziest is when we hear that a regular client, or friend, has gone to an expensive hotel for a couple of days, but “didn’t want to bother us.”
+What drives agents nuts is when we hear that a regular client or friend has gone to an expensive hotel for a couple of days, but “didn’t want to bother us.”

 #5 A good travel agent can save you time as well as money

-Sometimes you just don’t have the time to wade through all the information online or read competing reviews.
+Sometimes, you don’t have the time to read all the information online or read competing reviews.
 Again, if you have an agent who knows your tastes and hotel frequent guest programs, they are likely to be able to match you with a local hotel that will make you happy.

 Will it always be better to book a hotel through a travel agency?
-No. Sometimes during conferences or peak periods, our options may be limited and/or expensive.
-But, if you have a regular agent, it never hurts to ask.
-We’ll tell you if it’s something we can help you with, or if we can beat a price you’ve already found.
-At times, a good agent can help turn a staycation into one of your best getaways ever.
+No. Sometimes, our options may be limited and/or expensive during conferences or peak periods.
+But if you have a regular agent, asking never hurts.
+We’ll tell you if it’s something we can help you with or if we can beat a price you’ve already found.
+Sometimes, a good agent can help turn any stay, anywhere, into one of your best getaways.

 Janice Hough is a California-based travel agent a travel blogger and a part-time comedy writer.
 A frequent flier herself, she’s been doing battle with airlines, hotels, and other travel companies for over three decades.
 Besides writing for Travelers United, Janice has a humor blog at Leftcoastsportsbabe.com (Warning, the political and sports humor therein does not represent the views of anyone but herself.)